Paycheck surprise: The impact of parental leave on annual leave in New Zealand

 How annual leave works in New Zealand under regular circumstances

-Average weekly earnings (the weekly average of what you’ve earned over the last 12 months before taking annual leave).
+Average weekly earnings: the weekly average of their last 12 months’ earnings before taking annual leave.

 You can find a detailed explanation of what’s included here.

-Now, let's move on to what happens to your annual leave entitlement after parental leave.
-You continue to accrue annual leave throughout the year, including while you're on parental leave.
-However, you only become entitled to this leave once a year.
-The date of entitlement usually coincides with the anniversary of when you started working with your employer or a company-wide Anniversary Date, meaning all employees’ annual leave entitlements happen on that date.
+Employees accrue annual leave throughout the year, including while they’re on parental leave.
+However, they only become entitled to this leave once a year.
+This date is usually the anniversary of when they started working with the organisation or a company-wide anniversary date, on which all employees’ annual leave entitlements occur.

 Let's look at some examples to give you an idea of what this looks like in practice.
 Meet Mia, who earns $1,000 per week before tax and takes 12 months of parental leave starting from 1 March 2022.